Make sure your kids are immunised against measles. It takes around 2 weeks for the immunisation to protect you.

 - measles is very easy to catch

-- it usually takes 10 - 12 days from contact with someone with measles to the first symptom
+- it takes about 10 days from contact with someone with measles to the first symptom

-- if you think your child might have measles, phone Healthline on 0800 611 116 or your family doctor as soon as possible for advice
+- if you think your child might have measles, phone Healthline on 0800 611 116 or your family doctor as soon as you can for advice

 - don't go to your doctor's clinic without phoning first - measles can spread easily to others in the waiting room